 Learning opportunities may be increased with:

 School programs designed to meet the child's unique needs.

-Mainstreaming children into regular public school classes with additional support as needed
+Mainstreaming children into regular public school classes.
+Additional support can be added as needed.

 Benn P, et al. Prenatal detection of Down syndrome using massively parallel sequencing (MPS): A rapid response statement from a committee on behalf of the Board of the International Society for Prenatal Diagnosis, 24 October 2011.